 Honestly, they’re not even part of Europe anymore, are they?
 There was a whole referendum about it and everything.
 Regardless, the UK begrudgingly deserves a mention on this list because they do have the single-greatest Easter attraction in the world: Shrek’s Adventure in London.
 Easter in the UK wouldn’t be the same without it.

 Note that Easter in Europe is celebrated in a number of different ways – not just per country or per city, but on an individual level.
-This list is meant purely as a catalogue of the entertaining and interesting ways that some people celebrate Easter in Europe.
+This list is meant purely as a catalogue of the entertaining and interesting ways that some people celebrate Easter in Europe in 2022.

 Not everyone in Sofia will be happy to engage in a ferocious egg battle with you, and not every resident of Rome will await the Pope’s mass with bated breath.
 Similarly, it’s strongly suggested not to start splashing random Polish people with water during your Easter holiday celebrations.